steltenpower/PowerGists/animation.md

 END

-The above will be used in a 1080p YouTube clip
+Basing a 1080p YouTube clip on the above
 ---